-Your challenge: Be active EVERY DAY in August for at least 20 minutes, even if it’s raining!
+Your challenge: Be active EVERY DAY for a month, for at least 20 minutes, even if it’s raining!

 Exercise offers incredible benefits that can improve nearly every aspect of your health, inside and out.
 Plus, regular physical activity can stimulate the production of hormones that make you feel happier and help you sleep better.

 Exercise not only helps you live longer — it helps you live better.
 In addition to making your heart and muscles stronger, it can help you fend off a host of diseases!
 Plus, being active may improve your mental and emotional functioning and even bolster your productivity.

 - Make you feel happier Regular exercise has been shown to improve your mood and decrease feelings of depression, anxiety and stress